-The Alliance Française of Bombay is a Non Profit Educational and Cultural Institute (Registered Trust with the Charity Commissioner of Maharashtra).
-The Institute is part of an international network and works under a triple umbrella : the French Foreign Affair Ministry, the Alliance Française Foundation in Paris and an Indian board.
+Alliance Française de Bombay is a Non-Profit Educational and Cultural Institution (Registered as a Trust with the Charity Commissioner of Maharashtra).
+The organisation is part of an international network and works under a triple umbrella : the French Foreign Affairs Ministry, the Fondation des Alliances Françaises in Paris, and an Indian board.

-Established in Mumbai since 1938, the Alliance Française de Bombay has evolved in sync with the geographical and cultural expansion of the city.
-It has opened, in the last few years no less than nine centres for its language courses in different locations of the ‘Maximum City’, catering more than 4000 students each year.
-Its head quarters have remained in south Mumbai, the historical and administrative heart of the city, but its classes have spread all over the city.
+Established in Mumbai in 1938, Alliance Française de Bombay has evolved in sync with the geographical and cultural expansion of the city.
+It has opened 5 centers for its language courses in different locations of ‘Maximum City’, catering to more than 5,000 students each year.
+Its headquarters have remained in South Mumbai (the historical and administrative heart of the city) but its French language classes have spread to many different locations across the city.

-Collaborating closely with the other prestigious cultural centers, the Alliance Française seeks to promote cultural exchanges between France and India, to initiate a dialogue of ideas and debates through contemporary creation that is accessible to all.
+Collaborating closely with the other prestigious cultural centers, Alliance Française seeks to promote cultural exchanges between France and India by fostering a dialogue of ideas through contemporary creation that is accessible to all.

-Thanks to its diverse activities, the Alliance Française is the gateway to Europe and all French speaking countries and their cultures.
+Thanks to its diverse activities, Alliance Française is your gateway to Europe and all French speaking countries and their cultures!

-The Alliance Française de Bombay is composed of a cultural department and an academic department.
+Alliance Française de Bombay is composed of a Cultural Department and an Academic Department.

-The Executive Director, Frédéric Simon, is in charge of the cultural events in addition to administrative responsibilities.
-He oversees the cultural programs, the organization of events as well as private partnerships.
+The Executive Director, Stéphane Doutrelant, is in charge of the cultural events in addition to administrative responsibilities.
+He oversees the cultural programs, the organization of events, and private partnerships.

-The Chargé de mission pedagogique, David Petitjean, is in charge of the education department which organizes FFL (French as a Foreign Language) studies and program development for teachers, general public and private companies.
+The Chargé de mission pedagogique, David Petitjean, is in charge of the education department which organizes FFL (French as a Foreign Language) courses and development program for teachers, the general public, and private entities.
 It is also under his responsibility that all certified examinations are organized.